 There can be no assurance that the Company will be able to fully recover from its customers the impact of aluminum and steel price increases or that the use of derivative instruments will effectively manage the Company's exposure to price volatility.
 In addition, if the Company were unable to purchase steel and aluminum for a significant period of time, its operations would be disrupted, and if the Company were unable to fully recover the higher cost of steel and aluminum, its financial results may be adversely affected.
 As a result of continuing global supply and demand pressures, other commodity-related costs affecting the Company's business may increase as well, including utility and freight-related costs.
 The Company will attempt to increase prices on its products accordingly in order to recover these costs.
+Certain of the Company's sales contracts contain non-metal pass-through provisions that include annual selling price adjustments based on a producer price index.
+In certain years the referenced index may be negative, requiring the Company to reduce its selling price while its actual costs may have increased.

 In response to the volatility of raw material prices, ongoing productivity and cost reduction efforts in recent years have focused on improving raw material cost management.
 The Company's manufacturing facilities are dependent, in varying degrees, upon the availability of water and processed energy, such as natural gas and electricity.
 Certain of these may become difficult or impossible to obtain on acceptable terms due to external factors, which could increase the Company's costs or interrupt its business.